 Microbial Reference Genomes

-The HMP plans to sequence, or collect from publicly available sources, a total of 3000 reference genomes isolated from human body sites.
-The information gained from the reference genomes will aid in taxonomic assignment and functional annotation of 16S rRNA and metagenomic wgs sequence, respectively, from microbiome samples.
-More information can be found below and on the NIH Common Fund Site.GET DATA GET TOOLS
+The HMP sequenced over 2000 reference genomes isolated from human body sites, collected from publicly available sources.
+The information gained from the reference genomes aids in taxonomic assignment and functional annotation of 16S rRNA and metagenomic wgs sequence, respectively, from microbiome samples.

 About Reference Genomes

-The HMP plans to sequence 3000 genomes from both cultured and uncultured bacteria, plus several viral and small eukaryotic microbes isolated from human body sites.
-This, in conjunction with reference genomes sequenced by HMP Demonstration Projects and other members of the International Human Microbiome Consortium (IHMC), will supplement the available selection of non-HMP funded human-associated reference genomes to provide a comprehensive pool of genome sequences to aid in the analysis of human metagenomic data.
+The HMP's intial aim was to sequence 3000 genomes from both cultured and uncultured bacteria, plus several viral and small eukaryotic microbes isolated from human body sites.
+This, in conjunction with reference genomes sequenced by HMP Demonstration Projects and other members of the International Human Microbiome Consortium (IHMC), were to supplement the available selection of non-HMP funded human-associated reference genomes to provide a comprehensive pool of genome sequences to aid in the analysis of human metagenomic data.

-Reference genomes have been selected from the same major body sites as HMP metagenomic sampling efforts, as well as additional body sites not targeted by HMP metagenomic sampling, to provide the most through representation.
+Sequencing efforts were largely bacterial-focused, however a smaller number of viruses, archaea and small eukaryotic references were included.
+Reference genomes were selected from the same major body sites as HMP metagenomic sampling efforts, as well as additional body sites not targeted by HMP metagenomic sampling, to provide the most thorough representation.

 Why Sequence Reference Genomes?